Leveraged finance in France 2026: LBO, mezzanine, unitranche — structure, leverage and tax

 Leverage calculation and interpretation#

 The leverage ratio = Net debt / EBITDA.
-Net debt includes all financial debt less net cash.
-The EBITDA used is pro forma normalised EBITDA: adjusted for non-recurring items, management costs and identified synergies.
+Net debt includes all financial debt (senior, mezzanine, PIK, vendor loan, finance leases) less net cash.
+The EBITDA used is pro forma normalised EBITDA: adjusted for non-recurring items, departure costs of the outgoing management, structural costs related to the previous ownership and sometimes identified synergies.
+Each adjustment must be supportable; otherwise the covenant base will collapse as soon as the adjustments fail to materialise.

 Pro forma EBITDA can be materially higher than historical EBITDA if adjustments are generous — a core risk.
-An independent Quality of Earnings review validates these adjustments during due diligence.
+An independent Quality of Earnings (QoE) review by an audit firm validates these adjustments during due diligence and produces a normalised EBITDA figure that the lenders and the sponsor commit to.
+In our experience, between 15% and 30% of self-declared pro forma adjustments are rejected or reduced after a serious QoE review.

-- DSCR = EBITDA / (interest + principal repayment).
+- DSCR (Debt Service Coverage Ratio) = EBITDA / (interest + principal repayment).
 Senior lenders typically require DSCR > 1.2x.
-Below 1.0x, the target cannot cover its debt service from operations.
+Below 1.0x, the target cannot cover its debt service from operations and the structure relies on cash reserves or equity injections to repay the debt.

 - Interest Coverage Ratio (ICR) = EBITDA / net interest charges.
-Lenders typically require ICR > 2x to 3x.
+Lenders typically require ICR > 2x to 3x depending on the deal profile and the cyclicality of the underlying business.

 Covenants: guardrails or constraints?#

 Maintenance covenants: tested each period (quarterly or semi-annually) regardless of borrower action.
-A breach triggers an event of default or waiver negotiation.
-Example: net debt / EBITDA tested at 5.5x each quarter.
+A breach triggers an event of default or waiver negotiation with the lender.
+Example: net debt / EBITDA tested at 5.5x each quarter; ICR tested at 2.5x each quarter; minimum liquidity of EUR 5m at any time.
+Maintenance covenants are demanding for the borrower because they bite on the back of a single bad quarter and force an immediate dialogue with the lender.

-Incurrence covenants: triggered only by specific actions — a new acquisition, dividend distribution, or asset sale.
-Less constraining for day-to-day management.
+Incurrence covenants: triggered only by specific actions — a new acquisition, dividend distribution, asset sale or capital expenditure above a defined threshold.
+Less constraining for day-to-day management but still capable of blocking a strategic move that the lender opposes.

-Covenant-lite structures have grown significantly in France since 2020, particularly in unitranche and high yield deals.
+Covenant-lite (cov-lite) structures have grown significantly in France since 2020, particularly in unitranche and high yield deals.
 They replace maintenance covenants with incurrence covenants, giving borrowers more operational flexibility but reducing early-warning signals for lenders.
+As cov-lite structures proliferate, lenders are strengthening post-closing monitoring through monthly information packs, board observer rights and accelerated reporting cycles.
+The trade-off is well-understood by both sides of the market: less protection through covenants, more protection through monitoring.

 Key players in French leveraged finance#

 Direct lending funds (unitranche and mezzanine): Ares Management, Tikehau Capital, Hayfin Capital Management, Bridgepoint Credit, Idinvest/Eurazeo, Kartesia, Pemberton, Arcmont.
-They have captured a growing share of the French mid-cap market since the 2022-2023 rate cycle.
+They have captured a growing share of the French mid-cap market since the 2022-2023 rate cycle by offering faster execution, simplified documentation and bilateral conversations with the sponsor.

 LBO process: from LOI to closing#

-- Due diligence: financial (Quality of Earnings), legal, tax, HR, sometimes technical or ESG.
-Validates normalised EBITDA, normative working capital, capex and off-balance-sheet commitments.
+- Due diligence: financial (Quality of Earnings), legal, tax, social, sometimes technical, IT or ESG.
+Validates normalised EBITDA, normative working capital, capex run-rate, off-balance-sheet commitments and contingent liabilities.
+The financial due diligence is the most decisive: it reshapes the leverage assumptions and often re-prices the deal.

-- Legal structuring: HoldCo incorporation, security package, intercreditor agreement (if multi-tranche), credit agreement drafting.
+- Legal structuring: HoldCo incorporation, share pledge and other security creation, intercreditor agreement (if multi-tranche), credit agreement drafting.
+Tax structuring (fiscal consolidation, parent-subsidiary regime, withholding taxes on dividends) is finalised in parallel.

-- Closing: simultaneous signing of the sale and purchase agreement, credit agreements and fund flows.
-Average LOI-to-closing timeline: 3-6 months.
+- Closing: simultaneous signing of the sale and purchase agreement, the credit agreements and the fund flows from lenders to seller.
+Average LOI-to-closing timeline: 3-6 months for mid-market deals, longer for cross-border or regulated industries.

 LBO typologies#